Shepherd's Bush Village Hall

 Shepherd's Bush Village Hall is a Victorian building located on Wood Lane in Shepherd's Bush, London, built in 1898.
-It was originally constructed as a drill hall for the 1st City of London Volunteer Artillery, but now serves the community as a village hall.
-It was owned by the London Borough of Hammersmith and Fulham until March 2012 when it was sold to Wigoder Family Foundation.
-Among the charities which continue to use its premises is the West London School of Dance which currently occupies the ground floor hall of the building.
+It was originally constructed as a drill hall for the 1st City of London Volunteer Artillery, but now serves the community as the home of London Vocational Ballet School and West London School of Dance.
+It was owned by the London Borough of Hammersmith and Fulham until March 2012 when it was sold to the Wigoder Family Foundation.

 History

 The building was originally constructed as a drill hall.
 The foundation stone, since damaged by shrapnel (presumably during WW2), at Shepherd's Bush Village Hall reads as follows: